 let gesture = UITapGestureRecognizer(target: context.coordinator, action: #selector(Coordinator.handleGesture))

-gesture.numberOfTouchesRequired = 2 // Set required number of fingers
+gesture.numberOfTouchesRequired = 2 // Key: Require 2 fingers

 gesture.delegate = context.coordinator